HL7/fhir-eyecare-ig/README.md

 # Requirements

 ## GitHub
 The IG source code is stored in GitHub so you'll need to be a Github user and have GIT installed and available from a terminal or shell.
-If you intend to contribute content to the project you'll need write permission so please contact me at woliver@oculo.com.au.
+If you intend to contribute content to the project you'll need write permission so please contact us at woliver@oculo.com.au or brett.esler@oridashi.com.au

 ## IG Publishing Tool
 In order to build the IG you'll need to install the Java publishing tool.
 Instructions for doing this can be found [here](https://wiki.hl7.org/FHIR_IG_Publishing_tool).
 OpenJDK seems to work fine.